mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 Size 0 or 1 Hydrographics 0 Atmosphere 0, 1, A, B or C –4

-If the planet's atmosphere is not D (or a kind of F that is thick enough to retain water) then also apply DMs for temperature:
+If the planet's atmosphere is notD (or a kind of F that is thick enough to retain water) then also apply DMs for temperature:

 Hot Temperature –2 Roasting Temperature –6